cmlibs/zinc/docs/CMGUI_graphical_settings.rst

   * Exterior: This check box will automatically only render surfaces on exterior surfaces of a mesh.
   * Face: This check box enables a drop-down menu that allows you to choose which faces are drawn according to xi values.
 You can select xi=0 or 1 for each of the three xi-axes.
+  * Tessellation: this drop-down menu allows you to choose a level of tessellation for the graphical setting.
+You can use the edit button beside the drop-down menu to create new tessellation settings.
+This setting replaces the old element discretization setting.
   * Render type: This drop down menu allows you to select shaded (default) or wireframe rendering of surfaces.
-Wireframe rendering renders the surfaces as grids of shaded lines, with the grid detail determined by the *element discretization* setting in the *General settings*.
+Wireframe rendering renders the surfaces as grids of shaded lines, with the grid detail determined by the *tessellation* setting.
   * Texture coordinates: This check box activates a drop-down menu that allows you to select which field will be used to position any textures applied by the material setting.